 Stretched across 400 miles of stunning coastline, Cornwall will give you something new to do every day of your holiday.
 You could choose to stick to the North Coast, head to the rugged South Coast or head in land and explore the wild moorlands.
 We’ve put together a few of our favourite things to explore in Cornwall for anyone on any budget.

 The Camel Trail spans between Wadebridge and Padstow.
 A popular haunt for cyclists, the 5 ½ mile cycle ride will take you along the disused railway line following the course of the Camel Estuary.
-Many choose to start their cycle at Wadebridge, whereby there’s cycle hire, and use Padstow as a lunch break.
+Many choose to pop on a cycling hat and start their cycle at Wadebridge, whereby there’s cycle hire, and use Padstow as a lunch break.
 With a choice of famous pasty and fish and chip shops we can’t think of a better place to spend lunch before cycling back to Wadebridge.

 Padstow has much to offer but beautiful estuary and coastal views along with some fantastic boutique shops and award winning pasties!
 Whether staying in Padstow or just visiting for the day, why not take the opportunity to take to the sea and aboard the passenger ferry crossing over to Rock.
 Whilst there explore a beautiful view of the Camel Estuary stretching along the coast path that sweeps around to Daymer Bay and then onto Polzeath.
 Rock has a couple of shops and a pub so you can get a food and retail fix.
 Bookings are advised for the pub.